Lendable/clock/README.md

 Target: unit/functional tests

-### `TickingFixedClock`
+### `TickingMockClock`
-Similar to `FixedClock`, but simulates time progressing from the point at which it is fixed.
-I.e a call to `Clock::now()` 200ms after it is created will give a time value 200ms after the fixed time point.
+Mocks time starting from a given timestamp and simulates time progressing from that point.
+I.e a call to `TickingMockClock::now()` 200ms after it is created will give a time value 200ms after the given timestamp.

 Target: unit/functional tests